Properties of zero-determinant strategies in multichannel games: Preliminaries

 A multichannel game is defined by the infinitely repeated version of $G$.
 In repeated games \cite{MaiSam2006}, a player can choose an action at each round by using all information of action profiles realized in past.
 We call such plans of players as \emph{behavior strategies}.
 When we write an action of player $j$ in channel $\mu$ at round $t\geq 1$ as $a_j^{(\mu)}(t)$, the payoff of player $j$ in the multichannel game is defined by

-where $\mathbb{E}[\cdots]$ is the expectation of the quantity $\cdots$ with respect to behavior strategies of all players.
-For convenience, we write a probability distribution of an action profile at $t$-th round as $P_t \left( \bm{a} \right)$.
+where $\mathbb{E}[B]$ represents the expectation of the quantity $B$ with respect to behavior strategies of all players.
+For convenience, we write a probability distribution of an action profile at the $t$-th round as $P_t \left( \bm{a} \right)$.
 Furthermore, we introduce the limit probability distribution